haesken/dftools/README.markdown

 ## Requirements

 - [Puppet](http://puppetlabs.com/), Ubuntu package name: "puppet"
-- [pip](http://www.pip-installer.org), Ubuntu package name: "python-pip"

-- Other dependencies will be handled by pip and puppet.
+- Other dependencies will be handled by puppet.

 ## Usage
 ### Install dependencies: